CartoDB/labs-postgresql/README.md

 ## Foreword

-This repository contains a number of exercises about some not so well-knonw PostgreSQL features.
+This repository contains a number of exercises about some not so well-known PostgreSQL features.
 It may be interesting for application developers and database administrators.

 Authors: